 Source: James Weir, “Counterfeit cash a rare find in NZ,” Stuff.co.nz, January 1, 2013.

-In 2012, corrections officials in New Zealand handled 1,300 finds of tobacco and smoking equipment in the first half of the year, and 1,100 finds of smoking materials in the second half of the year.
+In 2012, criminal justice administrators in New Zealand handled 1,300 finds of tobacco and smoking equipment in the first half of the year, and 1,100 finds of smoking materials in the second half of the year.

 Due to a smoking ban in prison enacted in July 2011, cigarettes within New Zealand’s prison system now has the same black market value as illegal drugs.

 Source: “Smoking ban and corruption linked in prisons,” Radio New Zealand, December 25, 2012.

 Financial crimes experts in New Zealand estimate that the amount of money laundered each year within the country to be between $819 Million to $3.2 Billion (1 Billion New Zealand Dollars to 4 Billion New Zealand Dollars).

 According to Transparency International, New Zealand is one of the least corrupt countries in the world.